-Expenditure on non-monetary assets that do not have physical substance but are controlled by the Council as a result of past events (e.g. software licenses) is capitalised when it is expected that future economic benefits or service potential will flow from the intangible asset to the Council.
+Expenditure on non-monetary assets that do not have physical substance but are controlled because of past events (e.g. software licenses) is capitalised when it is expected that future economic benefits or service potential will flow from the intangible asset.

-Internally generated assets are capitalised where it is demonstrable that the project is technically feasible and is intended to be completed (with adequate resources being available) and the Council will be able to generate future economic benefits or deliver service potential by being able to sell or use the asset.
+Internally generated assets are capitalised where it is demonstrable that the project is technically feasible and is intended to be completed (with adequate resources being available)

+and the Council will be able to generate future economic benefits or deliver service potential by being able to sell or use the asset.
 Expenditure is capitalised where it can be measured reliably as attributable to the asset and is restricted to that incurred during the development phase (research expenditure cannot be capitalised).